dward2/BME547/Assignments/patient_lab_test_results_server_addon.md

   * `<password>` is a string containing the password of the new administrator

   Neither the username nor password strings should be empty strings.
-If either one is, a 400 status code with appropriate message should be returned.
+If either one is, the registration should be rejected and a 400 status code with appropriate message should be returned.

   The submitted password must:
   * be at least 8 characters in length